bakulskilab/Placental-cell-type-deconvolution-reveals-that-cell-proportions-drive-preeclampsia-gene-expression/scripts/cluster/sorted-cell/readMe_placenta_sort_RNA.txt

 The four Run22xx folders contain RNA-Seq analysis code and output for the sorted cell types of the placentae.

+DESeq2_featureCount_import was used to format featureCount output for input into DESeq2 for local analysis.

 JC's simple, original example scripts that form the basis of default parameters in the analysis code are also located here.
 The scripts found in the analysis code folders are a bit more sophisticated and portable, though careful attention must be paid to directory pathnames.